dcao/website/website/blog/2024-12-27--on-notes-apps/index.md

 ## PDF export

-## Getting the rest of the world to know what's happening
+## Google Calendar: Getting the rest of the world to know what's happening

+## Website export

 ## Zotero and citar